-Notes to consolidated financial statements as at and for the year ended March 31, 2023 a) Group as a lessee
+Notes to consolidated financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise a) Group as a lessee

 35. Leases

 The Group has lease contracts for various land, buildings (godowns, office and residential premises), vehicles and other equipment used in its operations.
 Generally, the Group is restricted from assigning and subleasing the leased assets.